rtous/pti-ruben/REST_API/README.md

     res.end();
 })
 ```
 In the example you can see how to deal with a JSON request including an array.
 Relaunch the server.
-In order to submit a JSON request we will use curl instead of the browser.
 Open a new terminal and type:

     curl -H "Content-Type: application/json" -d '{"students": [{"name": "Fatima", "studentId": "234123412f"}, {"name": "Maria", "studentId":"16553412g"}]}' http://localhost:8080/newstudent